 Free things to do on Stewart Island (and a few cheap things too).

-The great thing about Stewart Island is that, well, of course it is a stunning off-the-beaten-track location and furthest south you’re ever likely to go.
+The great thing about Stewart Island is that, well, of course, it is a stunning off-the-beaten-track location and furthest south you’re ever likely to go.
 But what’s more, you don’t have to spend a lot of money when you get there.
 Even beyond this list, there are heaps of affordable activities to really enjoy your time out here.
 For the sake of those free (or super cheap) activities, we have put together this list of free things to do in Stewart Island.

 Once you have got over to Stewart Island and had a browse through our Stewart Island – Guide for Backpackers, there are a number of stunning walks to go on without the extra cost of transport.
 Plus, with a free museum, an abundance of wildlife, cheap entertainment and stunning beaches, you can definitely stretch your stay in Stewart Island for longer with these free and extremely affordable activities.
 By the way, don’t miss these 5 Stewart Island Must-Dos.

 1. Relax on Bathing Beach